đź“° Ansible & Latest-release-info

 May 19, 2026, 2:00 pm

+At NAB, I found a demo of Wi-Wi STAMP, a wireless time synchronization protocol that came out of Japan's NICT.
+Wi-Wi stands for Wireless 2Way interferometry, and it uses the 900 MHz band for picosecond-level time sync, and mm-level distance accuracy, in a tiny box, currently the size of a smartphone.
 The system is still in development, but existing prototypes have 20ps of phase synchronization jitter, and time synchronization down to 30ns.
 The next generation will have time down to 5ns in real-world use.

 Bambu Lab is abusing the open source social contract